pendle-finance/documentation/docs/PendlePro/Guides/Swap.md

 # Swap

-## Trade between PT, YT and the underlying ibToken.
+## Trade between PT, YT and the underlying yield-bearing token.

 1. Go to [Markets](https://app.pendle.finance/pro/markets/)
 2. Select your desired asset and maturity